 Trust me when I say that all kids are great observers, they always try to copy us.
 But when it comes to food some chemical locha always happen 😍😁.
-So sharing some tips on what all I have tried and worked since T started solids:
+So sharing some tips on what all I have tried and worked on since T started solids:

 1. PRE DECIDE THE MENU

-Pre deciding the menu for 3 meals of the day would not only help you save time by keeping everything ready and plan the day better but would also help you plan a well balanced meal and avoid anything non healthy.
+Pre deciding the menu for 3 meals of the day would not only help you save time by keeping everything ready and plan the day better but would also help you plan a well-balanced meal and avoid anything non-healthy

-While deciding menu try to focus on atleast one healthy cereal/fruit/veggie in each meal. for example: if you are feeding porridge/smoothies with fruits in breakfast, try vegetable pulav/khichdi for lunch or make vegetable cutlets, dosas/chilla having veggies.
+While deciding menu try to focus on at least one healthy cereal/fruit/veggie in each meal. for example: if you are feeding porridge/smoothies with fruits in breakfast, try vegetable pulav/khichdi for lunch or make vegetable cutlets, dosas/chilla having veggies.

 2. HIDING IS THE KEY